cpq/bare-metal-programming-guide/README.md

 ENTRY(_reset);
 ```

 This line tells the linker, that the program's entry point.
+Linker's output is
+an executable ELF file, and one of the attributes in the ELF header is the
+program's entry point.
+It can be used  by a debugger (like Ozone, described
+below) to load the firmware.

 ```
 MEMORY {